Local Plan Provisions

 Act 700 of 1979, as amended, (ACA 24-11-101 et. seq.) requires that each Local Plan disclose its annual financial activity to the PRB.
 This report, which may be completed by a CPA, registered accountant, city clerk, recorder or treasurer, is a compilation of annual financial activity of the Local Plan.
 Reporting requirements are addressed in PRB Rule 3.

-Premium Tax may be withheld from any Local Plan which does not satisfy the reporting requirements.
+Premium Tax may be withheld from any Local Plan and its sponsoring location which does not satisfy the reporting requirements.